dekoza/mtgpl/docs/_sources/STX.rst.txt

    • Target player shuffles up to three target cards from their graveyard into their library.

+:mtgtip:`Rise of Extus<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/b/b/bbf97a71-485e-4d47-98de-bdf6f6dae0c2.jpg?1616785509|https://scryfall.com/card/stx/226/rise-of-extus?utm_source=api>`
+   Exile target creature.
+Exile up to one target instant or sorcery card from a graveyard.

+   Learn.
+(You may reveal a Lesson card you own from outside the game and put it into your hand, or discard a card to draw a card.)

 :mtgtip:`Shadrix Silverquill<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/a/b/ab701909-83d6-4d39-9a84-e6a9b2cb38d6.jpg?1616704070|https://scryfall.com/card/stx/230/shadrix-silverquill?utm_source=api>`
    Flying, double strike